TimShinners/PFNs4MVBO/README.md

 ### Use our models

-See [MVBO_demo.ipynb](https://github.com/TimShinners/PFNs4MVBO/blob/main/MVBO_demo.ipynb) for example implementations of Bayesian optimization loops.
+Download [MVBO_demo.ipynb](https://github.com/TimShinners/PFNs4MVBO/blob/main/MVBO_demo.ipynb) to see example implementations of Bayesian optimization loops.
 Unfortunately, a lot of the required packages have conflicting dependencies. **As of July 2025**, the following instructions should create an environment such that all the code in the notebook runs cleanly with no errors or warnings.

 Start by cloning the HEBO repository: